 Factory Reset - The back-end app informs the device through a direct method that it has initiated a factory reset.
 The device uses the reported properties to update the factory reset status of the device.

 Configuration - The back-end app uses the desired properties to configure software running on the device.
 The device uses the reported properties to update configuration status of the device.

-Firmware Update - The back-end app informs the device through a direct method that it has initiated a firmware update.
-The device initiates a multistep process to download the firmware image, apply the firmware image, and finally reconnect to the IoT Hub service.
+Firmware Update - The back-end app uses an automatic device management configuration to select the devices to receive the update, to tell the devices where to find the update, and to monitor the update process.
+The device initiates a multistep process to download, verify, and apply the firmware image, and then reboot the device before reconnecting to the IoT Hub service.
 Throughout the multistep process, the device uses the reported properties to update the progress and status of the device.